 Smaller furry mammals - chipmunks, squirrels, raccoons, fox, and deer – are just some of the more well known wildlife that reside in Aspen, and will most likely make their way closer to town.
 Although these little creatures are adorable, it’s crucial not to make them feel threatened by touching or chasing them, as they are wild and will defend themselves.

-Most of the time, Colorado’s large mammals like elk, bears, or cats, are tucked away in the mountains, and occasionally they might head closer to town.
+Most of the time, Colorado’s large mammals like elk, bears, or cats, are tucked away in the mountains, occasionally coming closer to town.
 Elk are beautiful animals providing quite the sight to see.
 The spring and fall are seasons for mating and calving, and therefore, it’s vital that spectators take precautions, as Elk can be more aggressive during these times.
 If the larger creatures like bears or cats get too close to your home, don’t approach or corner them, and be sure to call Aspen Police Department if you feel they are a threat.

 Bears:

-- Don’t run
+- Don’t run or climb a tree.

 - Do not feed